rpiraces-plain/security-development-muggles/README.md

 4. Go to the second browser, install the [Cookie-Editor](https://cookie-editor.cgagnier.ca/) extension (this is a legitimate extension that allows you to edit your cookies) and open it.

 5. Go to Github.com, click on the "Cookie-Editor" button and then on the "Import" button.
-Paste the values of the cookie you copied in the previous step and click on the "Import" button (make sure to surrond the copied values by brackets `[` and `]`).
+Paste the values of the cookie you copied in the previous step and click on the "Import" button (make sure to surround the copied values by brackets `[` and `]`).

 6. Refresh the page and you will be logged in as the user you spied on!
 Success!